pandoc/lua-filters/column-div/README.md

 #### Other usages

-HTML : you can already create divs with whatever class names youl like and style them with `style=" … "` attributes.
-This is proccessed by Pandoc and as nothing to do with this filter.
+For HTML outputs, you already can create divs with whatever class names you like and style them with `style=" … "` attributes.
+This is processed by Pandoc and has nothing to do with this filter.

 This filter allows to do the same in Latex (and PDF).
+You can create whatever environment you need.
+The environment name is the class name given to the fenced div.
+In case of multiple class names, the first one is used.
+Other are ignored but allowed to help you to maintain a single markdown source for PDF and HTML outputs.
-The class name is used as the environment name and a `data-latex=" … "` attribute allows you to pass options and parameters to the `\begin` instruction.
+The `data-latex=" … "` attribute allows you to pass options and parameters to the `\begin` environment instruction.

 To Do
 -----